afborchert/astl-c/README.md

 Occasionally, the initialization of a for loop variable is missing.
-The gcc compiler delivers no warning and if the loop variable is of an unsigned integer type such an error may go unnoticed in case as follows where the index variable is guaranteed to be within the array index range within the body of the for loop:
+The gcc compiler delivers no warning and if the loop variable is of an unsigned integer type such an error may go unnoticed in cases as following where the index variable is guaranteed to be within the array index range within the body of the for loop: